tiffanyng23/spotify-app/README.md

 ## Project Components
+### Search Bar
+The search bar is where the user will input an artist of their choosing.
+This page is only used to search for specific artists to explore their discography, not for searching specific tracks.
+Therefore, users should not be inputting a track name in the search bar.

+### Tabs
 There are 3 tabs: "Albums", "Top Tracks", and "Still Not Sure What to Pick?".
 ![Tabs](assets/tab_1.png)
 ### Albums Tab
 The first tab "Albums" contains a table where you can sort all the artists albums based on "popularity", album length, and release date.
 This allows users to find an album that aligns with how they want to explore an artists music (unfortunately I can no longer access genre information for an album, that would have been great to add).
 In addition to sorting, users can filter based on specific conditions.
 For example, users can filter for albums that have a popularity value above or below a specific number by typing in the "Filter column..." cell in each column (e.g. > 60, < 70, or 50 >= etc.), or filter for albums above or below a specific number of tracks, or albums that were released at a specific year.
 At the right end of the table, there is a column with links at which the user can click to listen to their album of choice on Spotify.